Solutions to 5 Common Server Room Problems

 A lot of equipment in a rack means a lot of cables.
 Improper cable management can lead to a number of issues.
 Disorganized cables can cause equipment interference and are at risk of being pinched and causing outages.
 Technicians also have to spend more time on maintenance working their way through jumbled cables just to try and figure out what goes where.
 Jumbled cables can also disrupt airflow in the rack by getting in the way of system exhausts.

 Proper cable management will not only support existing infrastructure but will also allow for future growth.
 Now there are a lot of cable management tools out there, but simple vertical and horizontal cable management tools will go a long way.
-You should also bundle your cables using zip-ties or velcro straps.
+You should also bundle your cables using zip-ties or hook-and-loop straps.
 Basic cable management strategies can vary, but there are a ton of YouTube videos out there that can help you get started.